michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions-available-2023.md

 When thinking through what you would bring on a trip, there were probably some different approaches to how you answered this question.
 Some items you *need* and others you simply *want.* Either way, the things you pack help prepare you for the experience ahead.

-The word **"tool"** is often associated with hammers, screwdrivers, or other construction equipment, but tools are everywhere and help us in things far beyond just building.
+The word **“tool”** is often associated with hammers, screwdrivers, or other construction equipment, but tools are everywhere and help us in things far beyond just building.
 A fork is a tool for eating, a pencil is a tool for writing, and even a kind word can be a tool for encouragement.
 Some tools are physical objects, but others can help us develop qualities like patience, wisdom, or faith.

 This summer, we will explore the tools that equip us to walk closer with Jesus.
 These tools will help us reflect his love, navigate life’s challenges, and grow in our faith.
 Just like a carpenter needs the right tools to build, we need spiritual tools to strengthen our relationship with Christ and serve others well.